praharshapm/vsdmixedsignalflow/README.md

 perl verilog_to_lib.pl AMUX2_3V AMUX2_3V
 ```

-The modified verilog file and the LIB file can be seen `/LIB` directory.
+The modified verilog file and the LIB file can be seen in `/verilog` and `/LIB` directory.

 # Top level verilog file
 This verilog file contains only instantiations of the macro.
 The file can be viewed in `/verilog` directory.